-For each drug listed, indicate whether or not it was given as part of the preparative regimen.
+Select the drugs given as part of the preparative regimen.
 Report the total dose of each drug that was actually given.
 Do not report the prescribed dose or the daily dose.
-The pharmacy record or Medication Administration Record (MAR) should be used for determining the exact total does given.
+The pharmacy record or Medication Administration Record (MAR) should be used for determining the exact total dose given.